BlaireLeone/bulma-clean-theme/autonomous-vehicles-and-bikes-part-1.md

 ​

 My friend, Tom, called me one day asking for a ride home - my destination?
-A near empty two-lane city street, with wide bike lanes and a park nearby - also known as one of the main arteries going into town.
+An empty two-lane street, with wide bike lanes and a park nearby - one of the main thoroughfares going into town.
+This description will make sense in a bit.

 When I arrived, he was sitting on the curb with a bandaged hand, bruised face, and a general look of shock and bewilderment.
-Another man, looking similarly dazed, spoke to a couple officers nearby.
-Several vehicles were parked along the curb - paramedics and patrol cars investigating the accident, and another vehicle - a Honda midsized SUV - parked on the curb, with a quarter of the back window missing.
+Another man spoke to a couple officers nearby, broadly gesticulating.
+Several vehicles were parked along the curb - the paramedics who had clearly just seen to Tom, two patrol cars investigating the accident, and another vehicle - a Honda midsized SUV - parked on the curb, with a quarter of the back window missing.
 It looked like the whole lower right corner had been punched out.

 Tom explained: